 Descriptions and screenshots

 A mod description should be complete and understandable by everybody.
-It needs to contain the following information in order to be accepted:
+It needs to have at least the following information in order to be accepted:

 - The description in English.
 Additional languages are allowed.

-- There is a summary of what the mod does or changes.
+- A summary of what the mod is, does and/or changes.

 - Known bugs a user can expect should be mentioned.

 - Dependencies to other mods and tools should be mentioned.